aws/sagemaker-jumpstart-industry-pack/README.rst

 multimodal (long-form text, tabular) financial analysis tools within Amazon SageMaker JumpStart.
 With these new tools, you can enhance your tabular ML workflows with new insights from financial text documents and help save weeks of development time.
-You can easily retrieve common financial documents, including SEC filings, and further process financial text documents with features such as summarization and scoring for sentiment, litigiousness, risk, and readability.
-In addition, you can access language models pretrained on financial texts for transfer learning, and use example notebooks for data retrieval, text feature engineering, multimodal classification, and regression models.
-Lastly, you can access prebuilt solutions for specific use cases (e.g., credit scoring), which are fully customizable and showcase the use of AWS CloudFormation templates and reference architectures to accelerate your machine learning journey.
+By using the SDK, you can directly retrieve financial documents such as SEC filings, and further process financial text documents with features such as summarization and scoring for sentiment, litigiousness, risk, and readability.

+In addition, you can access language models pretrained on financial texts for transfer learning, and use example notebooks for data retrieval, feature engineering of text data, enhancing the data into multimodal datasets, and improve model performance.

+SageMaker JumpStart Industry also provides prebuilt solutions for specific use cases (for example, credit scoring), which are fully customizable and showcase the use of AWS CloudFormation templates and reference architectures to accelerate your machine learning journey.